A hidden sewer issue can cost thousands after you move in. So it’s fair to ask: Should I get a sewer inspection before buying a house?

 Schedule Your Sewer Inspection Today

 Don’t overlook the importance of a thorough sewer inspection when purchasing your next home.
+Sewer repairs are often not covered by homeowners insurance, requiring out-of-pocket payment.
+Sewer inspections for properties are mandated to eliminate stormwater inflow and infiltration issues.
 Contact Neighborhood Plumbing, Heating, Cooling & Electrical today to schedule your home inspection.
 Our plumbers in St. Cloud, MN, are ready to assist you in making an informed decision about your property purchase!

 Are you ready to have your sewer line inspected?
 Secure your investment and make sure your future home is free of hidden plumbing issues with our professional inspection services!
 From scheduled plumbing repairs to emergency sewer cleaning, we can do it all.
 We proudly serve the residents of Forest Lake, St. Cloud, and the nearby areas.